Jewish eschatology: Sources

 In Judaism, the main textual source for the belief in the end of days and accompanying events is the Tanakh or Hebrew Bible.
 The roots of Jewish eschatology are to be found in the pre-exile prophets, including Isaiah and Jeremiah, and the exilic prophets Ezekiel and Deutero-Isaiah.
-The main tenets of Jewish eschatology are the following, in no particular order, elaborated in the Book of Isaiah, the Book of Jeremiah and the Book of Ezekiel.
+The main tenets of Jewish eschatology are the following, in no particular order, elaborated in the Book of Isaiah, the Book of Jeremiah, and the Book of Ezekiel.

 The End of Days

 War of Gog and Magog

-According to Ezekiel chapter 38, the "war of Gog and Magog" is a climactic war that will happen at the end of the Jewish exile.
+According to Ezekiel 38, the "war of Gog and Magog" is a climactic war that will happen at the end of the Jewish exile.
 According to biblical commentator and rabbi David Kimhi, this war will take place in Jerusalem.
-However, Hasidic tradition holds that the war will not occur, as the sufferings of exile have already made up for it.